 If your Valentine’s Day was a romantic event and you are now planning a wedding you may also need to consider a pre-nuptial agreement to plan for financial arrangements should your marriage breakdown.
 Whilst this might not capture the romance of the moment, it will save expense and animosity should it be needed in years to come.

-The law in England and Wales has not yet reached the same stage as America, and whilst newspaper headlines can capture examples of pre-nuptial agreements (think Tiger Woods who signed a pre nuptial agreement and still ended up paying his wife $750milllion as he cheated on her, or Madonna who didn’t have one and had to pay Guy Ritchie a large lump sum).
-Here the Courts do not find them completely legally binding and the Courts retain ultimate jurisdiction.
+The law in England and Wales has not yet reached the same stage as America, and whilst newspaper headlines can capture examples of pre-nuptial agreements in the UK, here the Courts do not find them completely legally binding and the Courts retain ultimate jurisdiction.